emberjs/guides/source/localizable/getting-started/quick-start.md

 We'll cover these steps:

-1. Installing Ember
+1. Installing Ember.
-2. Creating a new application
+2. Creating a new application.
-3. Defining a route
+3. Defining a route.
-4. Writing a UI component
+4. Writing a UI component.
-5. Building your app to be deployed to production
+5. Building your app to be deployed to production.

 ## Install Ember